aZerato/aZerato.github.io/README.md

 > articlesServiceProvider.setPostsEmplacement('/blog/content/posts/');

-Load posts files through Github API or directly from local folder.
+With this app i load dynamically my posts in html from github or local folder.

-> articlesServiceProvider.setLocalPostsEmplacement(true);
+For me, my posts are in this folder '[blog/content/posts/](https://github.com/aZerato/aZerato.github.io/tree/master/blog/content/posts)'.

 ## How to start

 If not already done :

-- Download node.js
+- Download 'node.js'
-- Install bower globally
+- Install 'bower' globally

 > npm install bower -g